nharan/bears/doc/witness_parameters.md

 ### bsd_exchange_rate

-The exchange rate for BEARS/SDB to be used for printing BSD as rewards as well as BSD->BEARS conversions.
+The exchange rate for OFFER/SDB to be used for printing BSD as rewards as well as BSD->OFFER conversions.
 The actual price feed is the median of medians.
 Every round (21 blocks) the median exchange rate is pushed to a queue and the oldest is removed.
 The median value of the queue is used for any calculations.

 ### url